Patitotective/PREFS/README.md

 </p>

 ## Why?
-**PREFS's purpose is to facilitate the process of store information, user information (that don't will lost when program ends).**
+_PREFS's purpose is to facilitate the process of store information, user information (that won't get lost when you close the program)._

 ## Installation:
 On windows: